Hubbell Trading Post National Historic Site: Hubbell's life

 Beyond the perimeter wall to the north courses the Pueblo Colorado Wash, the northern boundary of the Hubbell settlement.
 In some sections of the Ganado-Cornfields valley, the wash is spring-fed and runs year round.
 Melting snows in spring and heavy summer rains sometimes cause it to flood.
 In the Southwest a good source of water has always attracted people.
 The ancestral Puebloans lived in small villages up and down the valley hundreds of years ago.
 The Navajos came later, and then the traders - all attracted to the source of water.
-The Navajo called the ancestral Puebloans the Anasazi (pronounced ah-nuh-saa-zee) (Navajo for "the ancient ones").
+The Navajo called the ancestral Puebloans the (pronounced ah-nuh-saa-zee) (Navajo for "the ancient ones").

 The cone-shaped hill located northwest of the trading post is Hubbell Hill.
 The family cemetery is at the top.
 Mr. Hubbell, his wife, three of his children, a daughter-in-law, a granddaughter, and a Navajo man named Many Horses are buried there.
 Many Horses was one of the local herdsmen and the son of Ganado Mucho.
 He and Mr. Hubbell were close friends for many years.
 Mr. Hubbell maintained a friendship with many of his customers until his death in 1930.
 Then his younger son Roman operated the business.
 When Roman died in 1957, his wife Dorothy managed the store for another ten years, until 1967 when the National Park Service acquired the site.

 Built with juniper logs upright in the ground, the corrals of the trading post held lambs and sheep purchased from Navajo stockmen by Mr. Hubbell.
 The flocks stayed in the corral complex until they could be herded to the railroad.
 From time to time Mr. Hubbell kept beef cattle as well.
 Mr. Hubbell homesteaded 160 acre before they were part of the reservation and territory.
 When the reservation expanded, it surrounded the Hubbell property.
 Through an act of Congress Mr. Hubbell got permission to keep his home.
 Freight wagons brought supplies 56 mi to the store from the little railroad town of Gallup, New Mexico, two to four days' travel in good weather.
 Going back to Gallup, freight wagons hauled huge sacks of wool.